nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Do `find c/t Summer` for an overview of your summer internship application
 </div>

-**Reminder Panel**<br>
+<h3 style="color:#FF1616;" font-family: " ;"> REMINDER FOOTER </h3>

-The reminder panel displays the number of interviews, assessments or pending offers due in the next 7 days.
+The reminder footer displays the number of interviews, assessments or pending offers due in the next 7 days.

 <div style="page-break-after: always;"></div>